Queen's Royal Surrey Regiment: History

 As a consequence of defence cuts in the late 1950s, the Queen's Royal Regiment (West Surrey) and the East Surrey Regiment were amalgamated on 14 October 1959 to form the 1st Battalion, Queen's Royal Surrey Regiment.

 In 1961 the 1st Queen's Surreys was sent to Aden.
 In 1962 the regiment joined the Hong Kong garrison, remaining there on a 2-year posting before heading for Münster, West Germany in 1964 as part of the British Army of the Rhine.

 In 1966 the regiment's short existence came to an end when it, along with the three other remaining regiments of the Home Counties Brigade, was amalgamated to form the Queen's Regiment, one of the new 'large' regiments that were formed in the 1960s.

 Territorials

 When the regiment was formed, the Territorial Army battalions of the merging regiments continued to use their former titles.
-However, in 1961, a reduction in the size of the TA lead to the formation of 3rd and 4th Queen's Surreys:
+However, in 1961, a reduction in the size of the TA led to the formation of 3rd and 4th Queen's Surreys: